Short on time? Our pick for the best tent stove is the Winnerwell Nomad Medium Stove and Camp Chef Alpine Heavy Duty Cylinder Stove.

 Ultimately, the two best tent wood stoves are the Winnerwell Nomad Medium Stove and the Camp Chef Alpine Heavy Duty Cylinder Stove.

-The Nomad Medium Stove comes with four legs, a spark arrestor, and an ash scraper, plus a 6.5-foot chimney.
+The Nomad Medium Stove is my first pick with a medium weight, a spark arrestor, and a 6.5-foot chimney.

-Winnerwell’s stoves are not the cheapest on the market, but they’re worth it for their quality craftsmanship.
+Winnerwell stoves aren’t the cheapest on the market, but they’re worth it for their quality craftsmanship.

 On the other hand, Camp Chef Alpine’s stove is an excellent heavy-duty stove that won’t break the bank.

-The Camp Chef Alpine stove also comes with a whole host of extras: a spark arrester, a pipe damper, and even hooks to hang a hot water tank.
+The Camp Chef Alpine stove comes with abundant cook space and a whole host of extras: a spark arrester, a pipe damper, and even hooks to hang a hot water tank.

 Investing in the best tent wood stove will keep you camping in balmy comfort throughout the winter months.